|Office of Vice President of Student Affairs/Dean of Students||Athletics|

 Chapel & Chaplain's Office

-Evelyn Chapel is your place to: explore faith and spirituality, participate in and lead creative worship, engage in multifaith conversation and friendship, discover ways to volunteer and serve in the Bloomington-Normal community, and live out IWU’s mission of social justice.
+Evelyn Chapel is your place to: explore faith and spirituality, engage in multifaith conversation and friendship, participate in and lead creative spiritual gatherings, discover ways to serve in the Bloomington-Normal community, and live out IWU’s mission of social justice.

 Check out the Events page www.iwu.edu/chaplain and see what sparks your interest, and let me know if you are interested in helping to plan or lead any of these events.
 Your participation is needed and welcome, no matter where you are at on your spiritual or religious journey.
-A Multifaith Peer Council will also be convening for Spring Semester.
-If you are interested in deeper dinnertime, twice-a-month conversations about what it means to have faith in a pluralistic world, please email me at firstname.lastname@example.org.
+The Multifaith Ambassador Program, a leadership program for students interested in exploring matters of faith and justice in a multifaith setting, is also facilitated by the University Chaplain.

 As University Chaplain, I also work in partnership with the Council on Religious Life to support all student religious RSOs and the broad diversity of religious life on campus.
 If you are a part of one of these existing groups, let’s talk about how Evelyn Chapel and other groups can partner together on shared mission and events.
 And if you are interested in starting a new spiritual and/or religious group, please let me know!